outafrica/treasurechest/README.md

 # Welcome to TreasureChest!

 Hi!
-I'm sharing a list of llinks that might help any dev out there do what they can in the most enabling space imaginable.
+I'm sharing a list of links that might help any dev out there do what they can in the most enabling space imaginable.

 > Feel free to contribute and add more links.